chisanupong45/Lab9_NumberOneTeam/README.md

 - Make sure that ports 8080 and 8081 are not being used by other services on your machine.
 - If you encounter any problems during installation, please read the project documentation or ask for help from the project administrator.

 That's it!
-You should now have the NumberOneTeam project installed and running correctly on your machine!
+You should now have the project installed and running correctly on your machine!